 Min has composed and music arranged on a number of projects including the Emmy-nominated TV Show How to Get Away With Murder, which starred Oscar-winning actress Viola Davis; Lionsgate film The Protégé, which starred Oscar-winning actors Michael Keaton and Samuel L. Jackson; Sony film Life In A Year; Netflix original series Into The Night; theatrical release film Railway Heroes; Sundance Animation short film Meal On The Plate; and the film Summer Knight, which has been awarded in Tokyo International Film Festival as Asian Future- Best Film; to name only a few.

 Min is also highly sought-after as an orchestrator and pianist.
 Her piano performance can be heard on the score for the Oscar-nominated film Better Days, as well as on many of her own projects.
-She was an orchestrator for Hayao Miyazaki’s Classic Animation Music Concert featuring the music of Joe Hisaishi, which went on tour and has been performed in more than 100 cities in China.

-Min also has been a successful songwriter.
+Min has also been a successful songwriter.
 Her recent song Chen Hai (尘海) was recorded by Chinese Superstar Mao Buyi (毛不易), debuting at number one on the Chinese megasite QQ’s music platform and racking up 20 million streams on the day after it was released.